Salary: $25.00 - $50.00 Hourly

 Submit a Cover Letter, Resume and References to firstname.lastname@example.org

-In accordance with Washington State Governor’s Proclamation 21-14.1, as a condition of employment, all WSU employees must be fully vaccinated or have an approved medical/religious accommodation no later than October 18, 2021.
+In accordance with Washington State Governor's Proclamation 21.14.2, as a condition of employment, you must be fully vaccinated or have an approved medical/religious accommodation by time of hire.
 People are considered fully vaccinated two weeks after receiving their last shot in a vaccine series.
-Vaccine or an approved accommodation for new employees will be verified no later than October 18, 2021.
-If the effective date of appointment is October 18, 2021 or later vaccine or approved accommodation status will be verified prior to first day of employment.
-Please reach out to Human Resource Services (HRS) at firstname.lastname@example.org or 509-335-4521 if you have questions regarding this.
+Full vaccination status or an approved accommodation will be verified prior to your first day of work.
+Should you not be fully vaccinated or have an approved medical/religious accommodation you will not be able to start employment with WSU.
+Information regarding vaccine verification and/or requesting a medical/religious accommodation is available at https://hrs.wsu.edu/covid-19/vax-verification/.
+Please contact HRS at firstname.lastname@example.org or 509-335-4521 if you have questions.

 WASHINGTON STATE UNIVERSITY IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EDUCATOR AND EMPLOYER.
 Members of ethnic minorities, women, special disabled veterans, veterans of the Vietnam-era, recently separated veterans, and other protected veterans, persons of disability and/or persons age 40 and over are encouraged to apply.

 WSU employs only U.S. citizens and lawfully authorized non-U.S. citizens.
 All new employees must show employment eligibility verification as required by the U.S. Citizenship and Immigration Services.